cockroachdb/docs/cockroachcloud/configure-cloud-org-sso.md

 - Which authentication methods they can use and whether they have autoprovisioning enabled.
 - Some members may need to be re-added to your organization:
   - All members of your {{ site.data.products.db }} organization who were using [Basic SSO](cloud-org-sso.html#basic-sso) rather than an email and password must sign in again to regain access to your organization.
 After signing in, members retain the same access they had before the migration.
   - Members who are also members of other organizations must be re-added to your organization.
 If they sign in using an authentication method with [autoprovisioning](#autoprovisioning) enabled, they are automatically added upon successful sign-in.
 Otherwise, they must be re-invited.
-If they previously had the [console admin](console-access-management.html#console-admin) role, it must be granted to them again.
+If they previously had the [org admin](authorization.html#org-administrator-legacy) role, it must be granted to them again.

 During enablement of the feature, a list of affected members is shown, and those members are also notified individually.